TITLE 64 SERIES 42 LEGISLATIVE RULE

 §64-42-7.
 Samples Submitted to a Laboratory.

 7.3.
-Laboratories processing blood lead samples for analysis shall submit all required data to the
+Laboratories processing blood lead samples for analysis shall electronically submit all required data to the Bureau within seven working days of analysis, or sooner if available in accordance with 64CSR7.

 §64-42-9.
 Enforcement Action.